tlwilliams895/gis-devops/src/week05/display-reports/index.rst

 Now that we have data in our database, we need a way to interact with the data from our web application.
 We can create, and copy records into the database, but we will have to add some additional code to access, or amend the records in the database.

 We need to create a ``ReportRepository.java`` class.
 It is a good idea to store this class inside of it's own folder we recommend using a ``org/launchcode/zikaDashboard/data`` folder.
-Separating your data Repositories from your models, and controllers is a way to stay organzied, and will help other coders understand your project.
+Separating your data Repositories from your models, and controllers is a way to stay organized, and will help other coders understand your project.

 Our new repository class will need to extend JpaRepository.
 Look at the ``AirportRepository.java`` class from the `airwaze studio <../../studios/airwaze/>`_ for help on setting up this class.